Start of the semester

-When university starts in winter semester 2020/21, it will not be the same as in previous years.
+Your start of the semester will not be the same as in previous years.
 The coronavirus pandemic and its consequences mean that starting university will be a rather different experience for you, our new first year students.
-One thing we can promise you, however, is that together we will make it possible for you to get off to the perfect start at university.
-FAU, its institutions, faculties and partners will still offer a wide range of services and introductory events to help you find your feet as you start out at university.
+However, one thing will stay the same: FAU, its institutions, faculties and partners will still offer a wide range of services and introductory events to help you find your feet as you start out at university.
 One thing you should always bear in mind: no matter what your question is, there is always an answer and someone who can help you.

 First things first.
 Do you want to attend a full-time programme or a short semester stay?
 Undergraduate or postgraduate?
 We have a selection of postgraduate programmes that are taught exclusively in English.